rrenomeron/ublue-tr/README.md

   something else?)
 - Fix ISO generation issues for better 1st run experience on a new device
 - Look at features from [Secure Blue](https://github.com/secureblue/secureblue) to incorporate
-- Re-evaluate some Bluefin choices we disagree with (e.g. Mission Center over GNOME System Monitor)
+- Re-evaluate some Bluefin choices we disagree with